-My first exposure to the concept of a CLM was when I started work straight out of law school.
+My first exposure to the concept of Contract Lifecycle Management (CLM) was when I started to work straight out of law school.
 I was involved in a due diligence and I received an email from a partner telling me to collate another set of contracts (of which there were thousands) in time for the next morning.
-I meant to forward the email to my fellow grads telling them what a !@#$%^&* the partner was.
+I meant to forward the email to my fellow grads telling them what an !@#$%^& the partner was.
 Unfortunately, I hit “Reply” instead.

-Times have changed, and these days CLMis just as likely to refer to Contract Lifecycle Management software (or simply Contract Management software).
+Times have changed, and these days CLM is just as likely to refer to Contract Lifecycle Management software (or simply Contract Management software).
 But what is Contract Lifecycle Management?
-While there’s no single definition, it encompases an organisation’s entire contracting process, including:
+While there’s no single definition, it encompasses an organization’s entire contracting process, including: